VAT

 It is possible for a business to not to have a VAT number due to many reasons:

-• not registered to collect VAT, or supplies within the EU.
+• not registered to collect, or supplies within the EU.

 • Pending registration or processing delay